rdegges/rdegges-blog/articles/2010/how-to-streamline-asterisk.md

 If you are familiar with Asterisk installation, you can go ahead and skip to the next section.
 Good work, smart guy!

-If you’ve never installed Asterisk before, read [my guide][].
+If you've never installed Asterisk before, read [my guide][].

-If you installed Asterisk from your distro’s package manager (yum, apt, etc.), then you can also skip this section.
+If you installed Asterisk from your distro's package manager (yum, apt, etc.), then you can also skip this section.

 So, I guess you installed Asterisk from source.
 Nice.
-That’s the best way (but you already know that).
+That's the best way (but you already know that).
 Anyway, as I mentioned in the previous section, I like to install Asterisk with as many features enabled as possible.
 This way, if I ever need to get some extra functionality, I can simply enable it, and not have to completely re-install Asterisk from source.

-If you aren’t sure of how to selectively choose which features are installed when you are compiling Asterisk, all you have to do is run `make menuselect` in the Asterisk source directory (this also applies to asterisk-addons), after running `./configure`, but before running `make`.
+If you aren't sure of how to selectively choose which features are installed when you are compiling Asterisk, all you have to do is run `make menuselect` in the Asterisk source directory (this also applies to asterisk-addons), after running `./configure`, but before running `make`.